GrahamDo/MastodonFollowerTimes/README.md

 Finally, you might want to create a shortcut to the application exe and copy it (the shortcut, not the exe) to a convenient location like your start menu or desktop.

+**Important: the first time you run MastodonFollowerTimes—either the first time ever, or the first time after upgrading—you may get a warning from Windows that the application isn't signed.
+If so, click "Run Anyway" (you might need to click "Advanced" first, depending on your version of WIndows).**

 ## Creating a Token

 Before you can run this application, you'll need to create a Mastodon app and get a token.
 Follow these steps: